kezabelle/django-helpfulfields/README.rst

 Documentation
 -------------

-Exists in the `docs` directory.
-Eventually, I'll put it on `Read the docs`_, but it needs to be installable into a *virtualenv* first.
+Documentation is available via the wonderful `Read the docs`_ - the `latest build`_ can be found at https://django-helpfulfields.readthedocs.org/en/latest/index.html.

 Things it provides
 ------------------